heyLu/lt-haskell/README.md

 the type of expressions.
 Because it uses `ghci` you should also be able to `import` libraries and do other things that `ghci` supports.

+If you have `hoogle` installed, then you can also view the documentation for the current symbol or the current selection.

 ## setup

 To be able to infer the types of expressions put something like the